Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Introduction

-The first novelty is that, to the authors' knowledge, this is the first nonlinear model for the interaction between shallow water waves and an OWC involving a time-dependent air pressure inside the chamber of the device, instead of a constant atmospheric pressure as in \cite{bocchihevergara2021}.
-It turns out that, since the air pressure is time-dependent and space-independent, there is no direct influence of the new air pressure on the fluid equations.
-It is only involved in the transmission conditions that couple the fluid equations before and after the structure side-walls.
-This is established by using a simple but new idea: considering an irrotational fluid, we take advantage of free surface Bernoulli's equation for the fluid velocity potential.
-Indeed, evaluating it at the surface elevation and writing the equation at the precision of the nonlinear shallow water regime we are able to derive a condition where the difference between the surface pressure inside and outside the OWC chamber appears.
-This represents a substantial improvement and a generalisation of the previous nonlinear model derived in \cite{bocchihevergara2021}, as it recovers the same transmission condition in the case of a constant air pressure inside the chamber.\\
+The first novelty is that, to the authors' knowledge, this is the first nonlinear model for the interaction between shallow water waves and an OWC involving a time-dependent air pressure inside the chamber of the device.
+Adapting the argument used in our previous work \cite{bocchihevergara2021}, we obtain a transmission condition imposing conservation of the total fluid-OWC energy in the non-damped scenario (see Subsection \ref{sec3_deri_second_trans_cond}).
+The OWC energy is mathematically derived from the structure of the ODE governing the dynamics of the air pressure perturbation inside the chamber.
+This derivation improves and generalises the previous nonlinear model derived in \cite{bocchihevergara2021}, as one can recover the same transmission condition in the case of a constant air pressure inside the chamber.\\

+\item The second contribution of this article is the following local well-posedness result for the previous transmission problem in the Sobolev setting.